Quantifying the social footprint

 The quantification of the “social footprint” is based on the concept of potential productivity (Weidema 2009) and the quantification of relative income inequality (Layard et al. 2008), and has become possible due to the recent availability of global input-output databases with a high country and sector detail, such as EXIOBASE and EORA.
 Using standard LCA methodology, the “social footprint” provides a top-down aggregated value of all the externalities related to human activities, both biophysical, economic and social, and a breakdown by country and industry.

 In contrast to other social LCA methods it does not initially require site-specific data and does not provide a breakdown of all the possible contributing impacts.
 Further development of the method will provide more details on specific social impact categories.
 For inclusion of positive impacts from creating shared value in the local social hotspots identified by the method, company-specific data will of course still be required.
-Currently, we proudly present, share and further develop the method and database through our new social LCA club.
+We first presented, shared and further developed the method and database through the social LCA club (work is now continued in the LCSA-club)

 Layard R, Nickell S, Mayraz G. (2008).
 The marginal utility of income.
 Journal of Public Economics 92:1846–1857.